Ratomir Dujković: Managing career

 Dujković's foray into coaching started with the same club he ended his playing days in: Galenika.
 He was part of their coaching staff during 1982/83 season, which the team finished dead last and got relegated again.

 Galenika

-Dujković's first head coaching job came in 1983 at Galenika.
+Dujković's first head coaching job came in 1983 at Galenika Zemun.
 He led the team to some respectable results in Yugoslav Second League for a couple of seasons, but never gained promotion.
 In 1987, he accepted an offer from Red Star Belgrade to become the goalkeepers' coach on their staff.
 For the next 5 years Dujković worked under various head coaches, with the exception of one season that he spent assisting Gojko Zec in United Arab Emirates.
 Dujković was on the Red Star coaching staff when the team won the European Cup in 1991.

 Venezuela

 Dujković would wait until 1992 for his next head coaching job.
 He was recommended to the Venezuelan Football Federation by Vladica Popović and Dušan Marović both of whom had playing stints in the country.
 That, coupled with his knowledge of Spanish made Dujković the head coach of Venezuela national football team where he spent three years.
 Taking over the team of modest expectations, his biggest claims to success might be that under his guidance Venezuela avoided last place in Copa América for the first time in a very long period or that they jumped 29 places on the FIFA list.